Ptolemaios9/Pcileech-DMA-NVMe-VMD/README.md

 # Pcileech-DMA-NAMe-VMD

-**🤬The recent craze for overpriced VMD firmware doesn't really match the price tag.**
+**🤬Many firmware scammers sell Beater's free and open source VMD firmware at high prices.**

-**😊I did not originate this source code, but I have an obligation to open source it~**
+**😊I did not originate this source code, but I have an obligation to open source it.**

 **😄How it hurts the firmware scammers who sell VMD firmware at high prices, and I won't apologise at all for that！**